 The information you obtain at this site is not, nor is it intended to be, legal advice.
-For legal advice please speak to an experienced immigration attorney.
+For legal advice please speak to your immigration lawyer.

 We’re simply passionate about helping people and the world of immigration.
 So if you have questions, please don’t hesitate to contact us.